10 Best Willamette Valley Wineries | TOP Picks From a Local!

 3. Stoller Family Estate

-One of the best wineries in Willamette Valley for a casual atmosphere and picnics
+One of the best Willamette Valley wineries for a casual atmosphere and picnics

 Stoller Family Estate is another regular haunt of mine.
-They have the most relaxed patio filled with white Adirondack chairs and picnic tables.
-This is one of the few Willamette Valley wineries that allows outside food if you want to create a picnic.
+They have the most relaxed patio filled with white Adirondack chairs (first-come, first-served basis) and picnic tables (book in advance).

 4. Domaine Willamette

-One of the best wineries in Willamette Valley for a gorgeous patio and "methode traditionnelle" sparkling wine
+One of the best Willamette Valley wineries for a spacious patio and "methode traditionnelle" sparkling wine

 Known for its sparkling wine, Domaine Willamette uses the traditional method, or Méthode Traditionnelle.
-You can learn more about this method and visit their underground aging cellar with their Wine Journey tasting ($50).
+You can learn more about this method and tour the property/cellar with the VIP Walking Tour ($65).

 5. Sokol Blosser Winery